-Except for the matter described in the Basis for Qualified Opinion section of our report, we have determined that there are no key audit matters to communicate in our report.
+We have determined that there are no Key Audit Matters to communicate in our report.

 Materiality

 The scope of our audit was influenced by our application of materiality.
 An audit is designed to obtain reasonable assurance whether the consolidated financial statements are free from material misstatement.
 Misstatements may arise due to fraud or error.
 They are considered material if individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the consolidated financial statements.